jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

          - Prior to FMG 6.4.11, 7.0.7 and 7.2.2, naming convention used in the
            ``ha_slave`` list was flexible:
+           For instance, FortiManager GUI was using the following naming
+           convention:
-           For instance, FortiManager GUI was using the following naming convention: if main device name was ``foo`` then the cluster member names in the ``ha_slave`` list were ``foo-0`` (for the primary) and ``foo-1``, ``foo-2``, etc. for the secondary members.
+           if main device name was ``foo`` then the cluster member names in the ``ha_slave`` list were ``foo-0`` (for the primary) and ``foo-1``, ``foo-2``, etc. for the secondary members.
-         - Starting with FMG 6.4.11, 7.0.7 and 7.2.2 (see Mantis #0800191), device
+         - Starting with FMG 6.4.11, 7.0.7 and 7.2.2 (see #0800191), device
            name has to be equal to the primary member name in the ``ha_slave`` list (see the above example)
       .. warning::

-         - The ``prio`` attribute in the ``ha_slave`` list has to be set with an integer!
+         - The ``prio`` attribute in the ``ha_slave`` list has to be set With an integer!

    .. tab-item:: RESPONSE